-As described in the accompanying schedule of findings and questioned costs, the Authority did not comply with requirements regarding the ALN 12.607, Community Economic Adjustment Assistance for Establishment, Expansion, Realignment, or Closure of a Military Installation Program as described in finding numbers 2022-001 and 2022-002 for Reporting; and in finding number 2022-003 for Subrecipient Monitoring, Procurement, Suspension & Debarment.
+As described in the accompanying schedule of findings and questioned costs, the Authority did not comply with requirements regarding the ALN 12.607, Community Economic Adjustment Assistance for Establishment, Expansion, Realignment, or Closure of a Military Installation Program as described in finding number 2022-001 for Reporting.
 Compliance with such requirements is necessary, in our opinion, for the Authority to comply with the requirements applicable to that program.